opatajoshua/bizbizshare_challenge/README.md

-# Inpath BIZBIZSHARE
+# BIZBIZSHARE Code challenge

-This is my submission to the react.js code challenge by Inpath.
+This is my submission to the react.js code challenge by bizbizshare.

 ## Available Scripts